-2021 GM1 is a very small asteroid whose orbit crosses the orbit of Earth.
+2021 GM1 is a very small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 2021 GM1 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2021 GM1 has 11 close approaches predicted in the coming decades: